piyush1997jagtap/Ecommerce-Store/README.md

 * AutoMapper
 * Entity Famework

+Steps to run

 **Client**:
 ---
 This project was generated with Angular CLI version 9.0.1.
 You can cd into client folder and use command `npm i` to install the required packages.
+Use ng serve to start the front-end application.

+**Backend**:
+---
+In the root folder use the command dotnet restore docker compose up -d cd API dotnet run
+This will start the backend server

 **Backend Architecture**
 ---